Aayushkumar-gupta/Python-Projects/README.md

 # Python-Projects
-This repository contains a bunch of python programs I made learning Python.
+This repository contains a bunch of Python programs I made learning Python.
 Do comment your suggestions.